ReactJS Interview Questions

 All the stores are disconnected and flat Single store with hierarchical reducers

-Has singleton dispatcher No concept of dispatcher
+Has singleton dispatcher No concept of a dispatcher

 React components subscribe to the store Container components utilize connect